Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond: Introduction

 \section{Introduction}

 Recently, Large Language Models (LLMs)~\citep{gpt3,gpt4,anil2023palm,gao2023llama,qwen7b} have attracted wide attention due to their powerful capabilities in text generation and comprehension.
 These models can be further aligned with user intent through fine-tuning instructions, showcasing strong interactive capabilities and the potential to enhance productivity as intelligent assistants.
-However, native large language models only live in the pure-text world, lacking the ability to handle other common modalities such as images, speech, and videos which greatly limits the application scope of the models.
-To break this limitation, a group of Large Vision Language Models (LVLMs)~\citep{alayrac2022flamingo,chen2022pali, blip2,dai2023instructblip,kosmos,kosmos2,zhu2023minigpt,liu2023visual,ye2023mplug,mPLUG-DocOwl,shikra,li2023otter,videollama,emu,gpt4} have been developed to enhance large language models with the ability to perceive and understand visual signals.
+However, native large language models only live in the pure-text world, lacking the ability to handle other common modalities (such as images, speech, and videos), resulting in great restrictions on their application scope.
+Motivated by this, a group of Large Vision Language Models (LVLMs)~\citep{alayrac2022flamingo,chen2022pali, blip2,dai2023instructblip,kosmos,kosmos2,zhu2023minigpt,liu2023visual,ye2023mplug,mPLUG-DocOwl,shikra,li2023otter,videollama,emu,gpt4} have been developed to enhance large language models with the ability to perceive and understand visual signals.
 These large-scale vision-language models demonstrate promising potential in solving real-world vision-central problems.